Offices & Operations

-- As a precautionary measure, all employees will be required to follow new check-in procedures that will ensure prescribed health standards are met before their workday begins.
-Employees will wash their hands and have their temperature checked before entry is allowed.
+- As a precautionary measure, all employees are required to follow new check-in procedures that ensure prescribed health standards are met before their workday begins.
+Employees wash their hands and have their temperature checked before entry is allowed.

-- Appropriate personal protection gear will be worn by all employees based on their role and responsibilities and in adherence with state and local regulations and guidance.
+- Appropriate personal protection gear is worn by all employees based on their role and responsibilities and in adherence with state and local regulations and guidance.

-- Staff will conduct regular cleaning and sanitizing services in the lobby, restrooms, and corridors.
+- Staff conduct regular cleaning and sanitizing services in the lobby, restrooms, and corridors.

 Catering and Events